Endogenous Labour Flow Networks: Materials and Methods

-We track the behaviour of the mean error, given by $ \overline{e} = \frac{1}{3} \left( \overline{e^R} + \overline{e^I} + \overline{e^O } \right)$, as we iterate over this error-reduction procedure, and select the threshold for this value such that the number of iterations is sufficient for the error to plateau at a minimum (\autoref{figure:calibration_sensitivity}).
-Similarly to \cite{guerrero_how_2022}, we bound our adjustment factor $(1 \pm \delta^\cdot)$ by 3/2 (resp.
-1/2) as this substantially increases the rate at which we achieve error stabilisation.
+We track the behaviour of the combined mean absolute error (CMAE) metric, given by $ \text{CMAE} = \frac{1}{3} \left( \overline{|e^R|} + \overline{|e^I|} + \overline{|e^O|} \right)$, as we iterate over this error-reduction procedure, and select the threshold for this value such that the number of iterations is sufficient for the CMAE value to plateau at a minimum (\autoref{figure:calibration_sensitivity}).
+Similarly to \cite{guerrero_how_2022}, we bound our adjustment factor $(1 \pm \delta^\cdot)$ by 3/2 (respectively 1/2) as this substantially increases the rate at which we achieve error stabilisation.
 The calibration error is robust to the number of Monte Carlo simulations ($M$), and to the simulation scale (i.e. the number of agents, $N$) except in the case of a very low $N$-value (\autoref{figure:calibration_sensitivity}).
 We note that, since we update all $\nu^R_{j,k}$ values simultaneously, we achieve good efficiency in comparison to a case where parameters need to be updated one-by-one.
-Additionally, the fact that we are able to directly estimate $\nu^R_{j,k}$ values is something that is often not possible in models with such a large number of parameters (where indirect inference is a common approach).
+Additionally, the fact that we are able to directly estimate $\nu^R_{j,k}$ values is something that is often not possible in models with such a large number of parameters (where indirect inference and surrogate models are common approaches).